About the business

 The gallery, located in Newbury, MA., operates as a joint shop with my husband, American furniture dealer Peter Eaton.

-Antiques dealer specializing in American folk paintings since 1980.
-Particular interest in folk portraits, small and miniature portraits, schoolgirl watercolors, family records and memorials.
+- Antiques dealer specializing in American folk paintings since 1980.
+Particular interest in folk portraits, schoolgirl watercolors, family records and memorials.